Jeremy (snail): Further research

 This may be the end for Jeremy, but now the snail has finally produced offspring, this is a point in our long-term research goal.
 Ultimately, we would like to know why these snails are so rare, but also how the left and right sides of the body are signalled at the molecular level, and whether a similar process is taking place during human development.

 Research was expected to continue on the offspring of these snails, and the University of Nottingham had seven left-coiled snails by October 2017.

-In July 2018, the research team at the University of Nottingham announced the arrival of St Stephen, a 'lefty' snail of the species Cepaea nemoralis and stated in a tweet that they were looking for potential mates.
+In July 2018, the research team at the University of Nottingham announced the arrival of St Stephen, a 'lefty' snail of the species Cepaea nemoralis, and stated in a tweet that they were looking for potential mates.

 It was hoped that this research will lead to insights into rare conditions like situs inversus and situs ambiguus where the positioning of organs in the body is reversed or misplaced due to genetic malformations.

+A 2020 study based on statistical analysis of Jeremy's offspring and those of other left-coiled garden snails suggested that left coiling-individuals of garden snails like Jeremy was the result of a "developmental accident" rather than being the result of carrying a particular rare gene variant, which explained why none of his offspring shared his left-handed coiled shell, though the chirality of a number of other studied gastropod species are known to be controlled by gene variants.

 Sinistral snails

 Jeremy was an example of a rare sinistral snail in a species that usually has right-handed shell-coiling.
 Such snail kings are individual snails whose shell winds in the opposite direction given the standard for the specific snail species.
 For instance, in the case of garden snails, snail kings feature sinistral helices instead of the more common dextral helices; this is referred to as 'situs inversus'.
 For garden snails, researchers estimate the occurrence frequency of snail kings at 1:40,000 individuals.
 However, in some other species of snail, the counterclockwise shell-coiling is quite common, and in a few cases the more uncommon shell coiling is the right-hand (clockwise) direction.

-Snail kings may occur after the mating of two dextral helix snails (with the offspring of these snails continuing to be sinistral) and are therefore considered to be a highly illustrative example that heredity patterns are not purely dominant-recessive.
+Snail kings may occur after the mating of two dextral helix snails (with the offspring of these snails continuing to be sinistral) and are therefore considered to be a highly illustrative example that heredity patterns are not purely dominant–recessive.

+In snail species that demonstrate both coil directions, "coiling direction is determined by a single gene with delayed maternal inheritance".
+In other words, a snail's coiling genotype does not determine its own coil direction, but only its children's should it become the mother.

+Cultural depictions

+Jeremy is depicted in the manga Wild Love: A BL Guide to the Animal Kingdom by Tsubuko Aratama.
+A yonkoma four-panel comic strip depicts Jeremy both as a snail and as an anthropomorphic human.